LunarG/VulkanSamples/README.md

 ## Requirements/Dependencies
   - A recent version of the LunarG Vulkan SDK must be installed on the system.
+    In addtion to the Vulkan headers and libraries, the SDK also includes the glslang components necessary to build the sample progams.
   - Linux package dependencies:
     - Vulkan SDK required packages
     - other - cmake
-    - NOTE:  the Linux samples currently require a glslang build directory in the samples' parent directory to build; this will be addressed in the ISV release
   - Windows dependencies include:
     - Vulkan SDK required components
-    - other - cmake
+    - other - cmake, cygwin

 ## Kit Structure
   - The Vulkan Samples Kit is a set of source and data files in a specific